 China National Rice Research Institute & Master Class - CNRRI is a multidisciplinary, comprehensive, state-level institute devoted mainly to research on rice.
-It was established in October 1989 in Hangzhou and is the biggest investment in agriculture research in China.
+It was established in October 1989 and is the largest investment in agriculture research in China.
 CNRRI focuses on applied basic research to solve the most important technological obstacles in rice production.
 Its research areas cover all levels of rice - namely rice colony, individual, tissue, cell and molecule.

 To ensure the sustainable development of rice production and to provide strategic store for the future, the Ministry of Agriculture initiated the program called "Research on Breeding the Supper Rice of China" in 1996.
 Since then, tremendous progress has been made on the research of super rice.
 Four super-hybrid varieties cultivated by CNRRI are now widely used in rice production.
-Currently, rice breeding experts are working hard to attain the yield target of 13.5 t/ha, preparing ground for the third great leap in rice yield.

-Later in the evening, we'll take our evening meal and then we are free to explore the city.
+Later in the evening, we'll take our evening meal and then we are free to explore the city!

 Good morning Hangzhou!
-Following breakfast, we'll pack our bags and head to the train station to take the Bullet Train to Shanghai.
+Today will be another exciting day!
+Following breakfast, we'll pack our bags and head to the train station.
+We'll be taking the Bullet Train to Shanghai!

-The Bullet Train - The Bullet Train is the latest model in the country's China Railway High-Speed (CRH) Series.
-This marks where China joined an elite world club after Japan, France and Germany to become the fourth country capable of turning out such high-speed trains.
-This train, by comparison, has excelled in its air tightness, driving force and smoothness of travel.
-With an average time interval of 1.5-hours, the train starts out from Hangzhou and will arrive in Shanghai in less than 75-minutes!
+The Bullet Train - The Bullet Train is the China Railway High-Speed (CRH) Series.
+This marked China joining an elite world club after Japan, France and Germany to be the fourth country capable of turning out such high-speed trains.
+With an average time interval of 1.5-hours, the train starts out from Hangzhou and will arrive in Shanghai in less than 75-minutes.

-The new bullet trains, or dong he du in Chinese, use multiple engine-powered carriages alongside non-powered units to raise travel speeds.
-Theoretically, the trains are capable of traveling at speeds up to 250 km/h, although they are restricted to a maximum speed of 160 km/h.
-New trains will travel between Shanghai and Nanjing, capital of Jiangsu Province, as well as Hangzhou, capital of Zhejiang Province.
-The cities are already well connected, but the bullet trains will bring these cities even closer to their regional hub.
+The bullet trains, or dong he du in Chinese, use multiple engine-powered carriages alongside non-powered units in order to raise travel speeds.

+Theoretically, the trains are capable of traveling at speeds up to 250 km/h, although they are restricted to a maximum speed of 160 km/h until the national rail network upgrades speed limits.

-Shanghai - In China there is a saying that 'Xi'an has witnessed 2,000 years of history, Beijing has witnessed 1,000 years of history while Shanghai bears witness to the last 100 years.'
+Shavahai - In China there is a saying that 'Xi'an has witnessed 2,000 years of history, Beijing has witnessed 1,000 years of history while Shanghai bears witness to the last 100 years.'
 For anyone who is interested in the history of modern China, Shanghai serves as an ideal starting point.
-Regarded as the 'Oriental Pearl' the city has a unique and important place in modern China and its rich heritage is worthy of exploration!
+Regarded as the 'Oriental Pearl', the city has a unique and important place in modern China and its rich heritage is worthy of exploration.

-Shanghai is situated on the estuary of Yangtze River, a position that led to frequently unwelcome intervention from foreigners seeking to impose their exports on the Empire during the nineteenth century.
+Shanghai, Hu for short, is situated on the estuary of Yangtze River, a position that led to frequently unwelcome intervention from foreigners seeking to impose their exports on the Empire during the nineteenth century.
 In the 1920s and the 1930s, Shanghai became an important international trade center.
 With its advantageous natural conditions, rapid development and splendid oriental culture, Shanghai was famed as the 'Oriental Paris' and attracted many entrepreneurs and established businesses.
 In addition, many foreign scientists, literary figures and artists chose to live, give lectures or just experience the Chinese charm in Shanghai.
 They included Albert Einstein, Bertrand Russell, Bernard Shaw and the poet Rabindranath Tagore, to name but a few.